shireenhamza/maximromanov.github.io/_posts/2014-08-23-islamic-urban-centers-661-1300.md

 layout:			post
 image:			/images/loc_photos/kufa_16149.jpg
 imagecredit:	"Iraq.
 Kufa.
 (On the banks of the Euphrates).
 Once an important Moslem [i.e., Muslim]
 				center of learning.
-Street scene with picturesque palm trees in middle of roadway<br>
+Street scene with picturesque palm trees in middle of roadway
 				<a href='http://www.loc.gov/pictures/item/mpc2010001646/PP/' target='_blank'>
-				Library of Congress, LC-DIG-matpc-16149
+				(Library of Congress, LC-DIG-matpc-16149)
 				</a>"
 categories:
   - Biographies